This is an actual photograph I found of Elon Musk standing in front of the Red Planet.

 If superheroes were real, Elon Musk would be Science Man.
-Or Technology Fella.
-Or Engineering Dude.
+Or Technology Chap.
 Or Business Acumen Person.
-What the hell.
-He’s smashing it on every front, and that’s why we should all know who he is and what he’s doing.
+Either way, he’s a major force in our industrial and technological evolution, and that’s why we should all know who he is and what he’s doing.
 Because he’s literally trying to save the human race.

 Musk is securing our future as a multiplanetary species.
 He’s the driving force behind a mission to Mars that will see humans living permanently on the red planet.
 Some 80,000 of us, in fact, by the year 2040.
 Not only will we thrive in Martian cities, but we’ll bootstrap our way to the stars, outliving extinction level events that nature throws at the rest of humanity on Earth (self-destruction included).

 The story of Elon Musk is extraordinary.
 His companies have made leaps in design and engineering that have remade entire industries, from self-driving electric cars, to solar roof tiles, to reusable space rockets.
 His projects are so ambitious they sound like the ravings of a lunatic to the uninitiated, but to those of us who follow Musk’s story, each new development is a ray of hope for humanity.

 Here’s everything you need to know about Elon Musk’s backstory and ambitions, in what will probably be the synopsis of a movie about his life one day.